 - Very low risk

-- Suitable for conservative investors.
+- Suitable for conservative investors

-Simple RD Example:
+Simple RD Example

-If you invest ₹5,000 per month in a bank RD for 5 years at 6.5% interest, you know exactly how much you’ll receive at maturity, regardless of market conditions.
+If you invest ₹5,000 per month in an RD for 5 years at 6.5% interest:

 SIP vs RD: Basic Comparison Table